Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Comparing different single-epoch calibrations

-To investigate the origin of the deviations in BH mass estimates, we looked at possible correlation with the Eddington ratio.
-This is motivated by multiple studies \citep[e.g.,][]{Du:2019,King:2024, Lupi:2024} that highlighted that when close to or above the Eddington limit, SE virial estimators of the BH mass might not be applicable anymore.
-For instance, \citet{King:2024} highlighted that approaching the Eddington limit, the BLR could be far from virialized and be instead dominated by outflowing motions.
-Such behaviour has also been recently observed in the BLR of a super-Eddington QSO ($\lambda_{\rm Edd}\sim 6-19$; \citealt{Gravity_z4:2025}), suggesting that standard calibrations, relying on the virialization of the BLR, could fall short in this case.
-On the other hand, \citet{Lupi:2024} pointed out to the fact that in the case of super-Eddington accretion, the accretion is thought to happen through a slim disk, which would screen some of the ionizing photons, preventing them from reaching the BLR.
+To investigate the origin of the deviations in the BH mass estimates, we looked at possible correlation with the Eddington ratio.
+This is motivated by multiple studies \citep[e.g.,][]{Du:2019,King:2024, Lupi:2024} that show that, when close to or above the Eddington limit, SE virial estimators of the BH mass might no longer be applicable.
+For instance, \citet{King:2024} show that approaching the Eddington limit, the BLR could be far from virialized and instead be dominated by outflowing motions.
+Such behavior has also recently been observed in the BLR of a super-Eddington QSO ($\lambda_{\rm Edd}\sim 6-19$; \citealt{Gravity_z4:2025}), suggesting that standard calibrations relying on BLR virialization could fall short in this case. \citet{Lupi:2024} point out that, in the case of super-Eddington accretion, the accretion is expected to occur via a slim disk, which would screen some of the ionizing photons and prevent them from reaching the BLR.
 In this case, assuming the standard $R-L$ relation would overestimate the actual BLR size, as also reported in various observations \citep{Du:2019, Abuter:2024}.
-Both these different mechanisms would result in an overestimation of the estimated virial BH mass.
+Both mechanisms would lead to an overestimation of the virial BH mass.